TetraWeb/docker/php/README.md

 Check the [Quick start guide](https://github.com/TetraWeb/docker/blob/master/README.md#quick-start)

 # PHP modules
-Some modules are enabled by default (compiled-in) and some you have to enable in your .gitlab-ci.yml `before-script` section with `docker-php
+Some modules are enabled by default (compiled-in) and some you have to enable in your .gitlab-ci.yml `before-script` section with `docker-php-ext-enable module1 module2`

 ## Compiled-in modules
 ```